Harbour-Enterprises/SuperDoc/docs/src/index.md

 npm install && npm run dev
 ```

-This will run **SuperdocDev.vue**, with a Vue 3 based example of how to instantiate SuperDoc.
+This will run **Playground.vue**, with a Vue 3 based example of how to instantiate SuperDoc.

 ### SuperEditor Package